relizaio/helm-charts/README.md

 After that run `helm dependency update`

 Then use same properties as above to configure but under `ecr-regcred` umbrella yaml key.
+Refer to values.yaml in this chart for full list of settings.